SwiftyBeaver/SwiftyBeaver/README.md

 1. Already comes with good defaults
 1. Use `log.debug("foo")` syntax
 1. Get started with 3 lines of code
-1. Simple installation via Carthage or copy & paste of a single source file
+1. Simple installation via Carthage, CocoaPods, Swift Package Manager or download
 1. Has just ~350 lines of source code, easy to understand
+2. Native support for leading Xcode development plugins

 ## Colors!